What is a mutual fund: Meaning, types, and benefits

 How do mutual funds work?

-Diversification: Mutual funds invest in a variety of securities, such as stocks, bonds, and other assets.
-By spreading investments across different sectors, industries, and geographic regions, mutual funds reduce the risk of significant losses from any single investment.
-Diversification helps balance potential gains and losses, aiming to provide relatively stable returns over time.
+- Diversification: By spreading investments across different sectors, industries, and regions, mutual funds reduce the risk of significant losses from any single investment.

-Returns and distributions: Mutual funds generate returns through dividends received, interest income, or capital gains from the securities held in the portfolio.
-These returns are distributed to investors in the form of Income Distribution cum Capital Withdrawal (IDCW) or reinvested to buy more units.
+- Returns and distributions: Mutual funds generate potential returns through dividends received, interest income, or capital gains from the securities held in the portfolio.
 Investors may receive regular income from IDCW or benefit from capital appreciation when the fund's investments increase in value.

 Different types of mutual funds